Heckler & Koch Fined $4.2 Million Over Assault Rifle Sales In Mexico

 One defendant in the case, who had headed H&K's sales unit in Mexico, died before the years-long trial reached its final stages; another man who worked as a sales rep in Mexico said he was too ill to travel to Germany.

 The whistleblower in the case has also alleged bribery — both in Germany and in Mexico.
-Some of those accusations are still being investigated; in Germany, they've also fueled criticisms that prosecutors have not gone far enough in their pursuit of the case.
+Some of those accusations are still being investigated; in Germany, they have also fueled criticisms that prosecutors have not gone far enough in their pursuit of the case.

-Grässlin echoed that sentiment after the Stuttgart court's ruling was announced, saying that while he viewed the trial as a success, it also led him to believe "the export approval authorities belonged in the dock."
-Grässlin also called for adding Mexican victims of gun violence as co-plaintiffs.
+Grasslin echoed that sentiment after the Stuttgart court's ruling was announced, saying that while he viewed the trial as a success, it also led him to believe "the export approval authorities belonged in the dock."
+And he called for adding Mexican victims of gun violence as co-plaintiffs.